vbextreme/ghostmirror/README.md

 set numbers of parallel download, default '4'.<br>
 if you abuse the download is more simple to fail, 1,4,8,16 is good value, >16 you can try but is not very affidable
 ### -O --timeout <required unsigned integer>
-set timeout in seconds for not reply mirror, default 5s
+set connection timeout in seconds for not reply mirror
 ### -p --progress <not required argument>
 show progress, default false
 ### -P --progress-colors <not required argument>